What are warts?

-Some plantar warts are uncomfortable, particularly if they are on a weight- bearing area when it may feel like having a stone in your shoe.
+Some plantar warts are uncomfortable, particularly if they are on a weight bearing area of foot and may leave you feeling as though you have a stone trapped in your shoe.

-At LINIA Skin Clinic we offer a wide range of treatment options for those with warts/veruccas.
-A full consultation and examination are required.
-Based on the examination your dermatologist will recommend a personalized treatment plan.
+At LINIA Skin Clinic we offer a wide range of treatment options for those with warts/verrucas.
+A full consultation and examination are required, so that our expert dermatologists can recommend a personalised treatment plan to suit your individual needs.